lwdjohari/nvql/README.md

 # NvQL
 Unified Data Layer Library for postgres, oracle, mysql &amp; sqlite database for C++ 14 &amp; 17.<br/>
 Consistent API across databases, high productivity, reusable and low overhead.<br/>
-All query executions are using prepared statement and NvQL handles it for you.
+All query executions are using prepared statement and NvQL handles it for you.<br/>
+Allthough we still give you ```ExecuteNonPrepared()``` method for handling some certain case.

 ```NvQL``` is being developed primarily for hiqh productivity & reusable  efficient approach of c++ unified data layer library for NvServ, a rapid server framework.